Skip to Content

 The sky and land are the common bond for all people

-Te Au Rangahau Māori Business Centre is based within the Massey Business School (Te Kura Whai Pakihi) at Massey University.
+Te Au Rangahau Māori Business and Leadership Centre is based within the Massey Business School (Te Kura Whai Pakihi) at Massey University.

 Te Au Rangahau (translating as ‘a pathway to Māori research in business’) aims to advance business and leadership knowledge that benefits the Māori economy.